COI in Construction: What GCs Need to Know

 - Per-project requirements are hard to enforce.
 If Sub A is on Project 1 (requires $2M GL) and Project 2 (requires $5M GL), a flat coverage minimum spreadsheet cannot reflect that difference.

 - Verification is separate.
 Even if the COI is current, a suspended contractor license or lapsed WC policy will not show up in COI tracking.
-License status requires a separate lookup process.
+License status requires a separate lookup — unless you check each sub's license against the state database automatically alongside their COIs.

 Managing COIs manually across projects?